jonathanbossenger/dot-com-developer-docs/developer-tools/ssh/video-script.md

 #### A note on the SSH passphrase:

-If you set a passphrase, you'll need to enter it the first time you want to connect using the key in a new terminal session.
+If you set a passphrase for your key pair, you'll need to enter it the first time you want to connect using the key in a new terminal session.
 This is normal, and your computer will remember the passphrase for the session.

-Some operating systems, like macOS, have a built-in SSH agent that can remember your passphrase for you.

 ### **B. Add Your Public SSH Key to Your WordPress.com Account**